 If the #:collects-path argument is #f, then the created executable maintains its builtin (relative) path to the main "collects" directory-which will be the result of (findsystem-path 'collects-dir) when the executable is run-plus a potential list of other directories for finding library collections-which are used to initialize the currentlibrary-collection-paths list in combination with PLTCOLLECTS environment variable.
-Otherwise, the argument specifies a replacement; it must be either a path, string, or non-empty list of paths and strings.
+Otherwise, the argument specifies a replacement; it must be either a path, string, or list of paths and strings.
 In the last case, the first path or string specifies the main collection directory, and the rest are additional directories for the collection search path (placed, in order, after the user-specific "collects" directory, but before the main "collects" directory; then the search list is combined with PLTCOLLECTS, if it is defined).
+If the list is empty, then (find-system-path 'collects-dir) will return the directory of the executable, but current-library-collection-paths is initialized to an empty list and use-collection-link-paths is set to false to disable the use of collection links files.

-If the #:launcher? argument is #t, then no modules should be null, literal-files should be null, literal-sexp should be #f, and the platform should be Windows or Mac OS X. The embedding executable is created in such a way that (find-system-path 'exec-file) produces the source Racket or GRacket path instead of the embedding executable (but the result of (find-system-path 'run-file) is still the embedding executable).
+If the #:launcher? argument is #t, then lid-list should be null, literal-files should be null, literal-sexp should be #f, and the platform should be Windows or Mac OS X. The embedding executable is created in such a way that (find-system-path 'execfile) produces the source Racket or GRacket path instead of the embedding executable (but the result of (find-system-path 'run-file) is still the embedding executable).